kellyjadams/weightlifting-data/README.md

 * **query.sql** is SQL code to analyze my weightlifting data

 ## Curently Working On
-Updated 9/15/22: Creating a schema using PostgreSQL
+Updated 9/16/22: Analyzing data using PostgreSQL

 ## LinkedIn Posts
 Below are relevant posts about the project: